In the midst of the COVID-19 pandemic, one market saw new. For the last two years, the housing market saw quite the boom.

 - Lower mortgage interest rates

-- Millennials entering the market at first-time homebuyers
+- Millennials entering the market as first-time homebuyers

 - Homeowners realized they needed more space as the COVID-19 pandemic forced them to spend more time at home.

 We’re often contacted by home buyers who think building a custom home will be easier on their wallets than purchasing an existing home.
-Many think it might be an easier and faster way to get into their next home.
-Their perception is largely fueled by what they are seeing as a result of the housing boom -- limited housing stock, bidding wars, price escalation, and many homes requiring varying levels of investment to be brought up to day.
+Many think the custom home building process is an expeditious way to get into their next home.
+Their perception is largely fueled by what they are seeing as a result of the housing boom -- limited housing stock, bidding wars, price escalation, and many homes requiring varying levels of investment to be brought up to date.

-While there is an ebb and flow to the real estate market, building a custom home remains a steadfast option for those who want a home that’s truly theirs.
+While there is an ebb and flow to the real estate market, custom home building remains a steadfast option for those who want a home that’s truly theirs.

 The Value of Building a Custom Home

 While constructing a new home isn’t necessarily faster or less expensive than purchasing an existing home, there is a value in building your home that you can’t put a price on.